Skip to main content

 • Lock data items to a specific floor plan (see next section)

-Step 5: Clamp Data Items to a Floor Plan
+Step 5: Assign Data Items to a Floor Plan

 Step 6: Edit Floor Plan Settings